dbltoe/responsive_color_changes/README.md

 Install:
 ========
 0. Clone the responsive_classic template using lat9's  Clone a Template mod creating a new template for your site (YOUR_TEMPLATE).
-1. Unzip the Responsive_Classic Color Changes package to your local hard drive, retaining the folder structure.
+1. Unzip the Responsive_Classic_Color_Changes package to your local hard drive, retaining the folder structure.
-2. The Color Combos folder contains the main color theme used with this add-on/modification and four additional optional color combinations.
+2. The Color_Combos folder contains the main color theme used with this add-on/modification and four additional optional color combinations.
+3. The CSS_Files_to_Upload folder contains the stylesheets used with this mod.
-3. Edit the stylesheet_colors_split.css and stylesheet_zcustom.css to change the existing colors to match those chosen for YOUR_TEMPLATE.  (see the index.html or quickInstall.txt files for details).
+4. Edit the stylesheet_colors_split.css and stylesheet_zcustom.css to change the existing colors to match those chosen for YOUR_TEMPLATE.  (see the index.html or quickInstall.txt files for details).
-4. Upload the two stylesheet files to your includes/templates/YOUR_TEMPLATE/css folder.
+5. Upload the two stylesheet files to your includes/templates/YOUR_TEMPLATE/css folder.
 This should not overwrite any existing stylesheets.
-5. Rename includes/templates/YOUR_TEMPLATE/css/stylesheet_colors.css to includes/templates/TEMPLATE/css/stylesheet_colors.$$$ where $$$ are your initials.
+6. Delete or rename includes/templates/YOUR_TEMPLATE/css/stylesheet_colors.css to includes/templates/TEMPLATE/css/stylesheet_colors.$$$ where $$$ are your initials.

 Upgrade:
 ========